 The history of the RAI began in 1893, when an association of bicycle manufacturers took actions to organise a national bicycle exhibition.
 The first edition was held in Amsterdam’s Paleis voor Volksvlijt two years later.
 By 1922 the RAI had a site of its own – a building which would serve as its home for nearly 4 decades.

 The Europe Hall, the first section of the current fairgrounds, was officially opened in 1961.
 Over the years RAI Amsterdam has been improved and expanded by the addition of the West Hall, the Conference Centre, several restaurants, the Holland Complex, the Park Hall and the RAI Elicium among others.
-One of the continuing developments is the expansion of Hall 5 (part of the Europe complex) by 4000 sq m.
+One of the recent developments is the expansion of Hall 5 (part of the Europe complex) by 4000 sq m.
 It was completed in 2020.

 The location of the RAI complex not far from the centre of Amsterdam gives visitors the possibility to join the vibrant city life.
 Restaurants for business meetings, cafes, museums and galleries, cultural events, sights and canal cruises are all within grasp.